rasmusfreund/bioinf-prog-course/book/chapters/codonbias_project.md

 Put the files in a folder dedicated to this project.
 On most computers you can right-click on the link and choose "Save file as..." or "Download linked file".

-Now open each file in *SublimeText* and have a look at what is in `sample_orfs.txt`.
+Now open each file in *VScode* and have a look at what is in `sample_orfs.txt`.
 (Do *not* change it in any way and do not save it after viewing.
-If SublimeText asks you if you want to save it before closing, say *no*.)
+If VScode asks you if you want to save it before closing, say *no*.)
 How many sequences are there in each file?

 As in the translation project, you will need a data structure that pairs each codon to the amino acid it encodes.
 This is an obvious use of a dictionary and at the top of `codonbiasproject.py` I have defined such a dictionary you can use.
 Defining it outside the functions means that it is visible inside all your functions (unless you define *another* variable called `codon_map` inside a function).
 Defining variables globally like this sometimes make sense if some value can be considered a *constant* in your program and is *never* changed.